Vnet-as/postfwd-anti-geoip-spam-plugin/README.md

 country_limit = 5
 ```

+If you use `logrotate` to rotate anti-spam logs, use option `copytruncate` which prevents logging errors when log file is rotated.
+See issue #6 for more information.

 ## Useful database queries

 ##### 1. Print mail accounts, total number of logins, total number of unique ip addresses and unique states for users who were logged in from more than 3 countries (Most useful for me)